cookwcode/feedback/.github/ISSUE_TEMPLATE/issue_bug.md

 ---
-name: Bug Report
+name: Something's wrong
-about: Something is wrong or could use fixing
+about: Something is wrong or could use fixing.
+Let me know what's going on!
 labels: bug
 assignees: ""
 ---